spatie/laravel-varnish/README.md

 ### Caching responses

-The routes whose response should be cached should use the `cacheable` middleware
+The routes whose response should be cached should use the `cacheable` middleware.

 ```php
 // your routes file